ManaviSolutions/b2uPanel-public/README.md

         }
     },
     response: {                                             // result of the last AJAX call to endpoint
-        args: {},                                               // merge of arguments passed in and returned by endpoint
+        args: {},                                               // merged arguments passed in and returned by endpoint
         content: "...",                                         // content sent back by endpoint
-        options: [],                                            // modified b2uPanel options - endpoint can modify options
+        options: [],                                            // b2uPanel options to modify
-        status_code: 200,                                       // 200 on success else 500 on all other cases
+        status_code: 200,                                       // 200 on success else not on error
-        status_message: "success"                               // "success" or error message for all other cases }
+        status_message: "success"                               // "success" or error message }
 }
 ```